Metropolis488/README-Generator/README.md

 Nope - improve at will!

 ## Tests
-No - if a well-formed readme is generated, it worked!
+No - if a well formed README file is created, it worked!

 ## Questions
 You can see all my repositories at: https://github.com/Metropolis488.